Understanding C# Properties

 C# Properties

 In C#, properties allow you to encapsulate fields and manage access to an object's class data members.
 They are commonly used to ensure data integrity while allowing external access.
-The private string name is an automatically implemented property with read only properties to ensure data encapsulation.
-This only allows user to read the property value without writing to it.
-It is achieved by using automatically implemented properties.
-Public string properties often utilize special methods called accessors to manipulate class members efficiently.
+A private field can be encapsulated using properties, offering control over how data is accessed or modified.
+Public string properties often utilize special methods called accessors (get and set) to manipulate class members efficiently.
 A static property in C# can be accessed without instantiating the class, offering a unique way to manage property values.

 Here’s how Tim sets up a simple property example to demonstrate.